How Do Air Move? (Mechanism And Effects)

 Behind a cold front, cumulus clouds form, resulting in showers concentrated over a small area.
 When a warm front passes over land, air temperatures rise, the air pressure drops, and stratus clouds form, with light sprinkles of rain over a broad area.
 There are also occluded fronts and stationary fronts.
 Cold fronts move quickly, while warm fronts move slowly.

-On this weather map, points where the air pressure is a line has connected the same called an ‘isobaric line.’
+On this weather map, points where the air pressure is a line have connected the same called an ‘isobaric line.’
 Places with higher air pressure than the surrounding areas are marked High (H), and low-pressure areas are marked Low (L).
-Around low-pressure areas, rising air currents form, and in high air pressure areas, falling air currents form.
+Around low-pressure areas, rising air currents form, and in high-air-pressure areas, falling air currents form.

 In low-pressure areas, moisture-laden air rises and forms clouds, resulting in cloudy, rainy, or snowy weather.
 Around high-pressure areas, the air descends, making it difficult for clouds to form.
 This results in clear weather.